Western Loop

 click on image to enlarge

-Well, that was the plan, but Rowan & Martin's "Fickle Finger of Fate" had other plans for Tim's bike refused to start.
+Well, that was the plan, but Rowan & Martin's "Fickle Finger of Fate" (FFoF) had other plans.

-Now, some readers may recall that I wrote in my earlier North-West Ride blog about Harry also experiencing the "click of death".
+Now, some readers may recall that I wrote about Harry experiencing the "click of death" in my earlier North-West Ride blog.

 After some discussion, it was mutually agreed that Harry & I would head off on our meandering route, while Tim would stay and arrange for a replacement battery before heading directly to our overnight destination in Dubbo. (about 450 kms)